MakeupStudio/Makeup/README.md

     </a>
 </p>

-Swift DSL for rendering HTML.
+Swift DSL for rendering WebPages.
 Not the first, but the best (will become, one day... 😌)

 ## Usage